munificent/craftinginterpreters/book/optimization.md

 <img src="image/optimization/obj.png" alt="Bit representation of an Obj* stored in a Value." />

-To convert a raw Obj pointer to a Value, we simply take the pointer and set all of the quiet NaN bits and the sign bit:
+To convert a raw Obj pointer to a Value, we take the pointer and set all of the quiet NaN bits and the sign bit.

 ^code obj-val (1 before, 2 after)